The phone rang at 7:23 a.m.

 “I’ll find you.”
 I hung up, not at all sure I would.
 Ran, threw on some clothes, decided against putting on my face.
-(Buster wouldn’t wait for me.)
+(That cowboy wouldn’t wait for me.)
 Jumped into the jeep and raced off to find him.

-By the time I got there, Buster had already un-trailered his horse.
+By the time I got there, that cowboy had already un-trailered his horse.
 Snow swirled.
 It was so cold that all the fat in my butt had already frozen.

-As usual, Buster looked overjoyed to see me.
+As usual, he looked overjoyed to see me.

 “I’m gonna try to get her up to the barns.
 Things will be easier for her if I pull it there.”
 He said, as he mounted his horse and rode off.

 I had a thousand questions.
 The biggest being – how did he know he was going to have to pull the calf?
 But, I knew better than to trot after him and ask.
-That would be interfering.
-Buster had a low tolerance for interfering.
+That would be interfering. that cowboy had a low tolerance for interfering.